mattaylor/objix/README.md

 This library is highly optimised with zero copy operations where possible.
 The source is only 3.8kb (2.8kb minified) which allows for fast loading and easy integration without additional compilation or tree shaking.
 Performance in most cases is significantly faster than `lodash` equivalents especially when working with small objects.
 For example `ob._map(fn)` is typically over 65% faster than `_.mapValues(ob, fn)` and some operations such as `pick` can be several thousand times quicker according to simple [benchmarks](docs/bench.md).

-Interactive docs and demos are availble on https://objix.dev/#/docs/api.
+Interactive docs and demos are availble on https://objix.dev/#/docs/api, where every example is runnable and editable in the page.

 ## Upgrading from 1.0